 How to Create More Balance in Your Life

 “Finding more balance” didn’t make it on my list of goals last year, but it’s near the top of my list this year.
 “Balance” is the oft-touted buzzword that can appear like an idealistic antidote to an overextended life.
-It’s the sought after state of being that lies buried somewhere beneath our packed calendars, productive natures, and overstimulated selves.
-It’s the common prescription for what ails us; the ideal overall condition:
+To create more balance in your life is the sought-after state of being that lies buried somewhere beneath our packed calendars, productive natures, and overstimulated selves.
+It’s the common prescription for what ails us, the ideal overall condition:

 “Stressed?
 Re-evaluate your work and life balance”…”High cholesterol?
 Try to maintain a balanced diet”…“Women should balance it all.